jonasermert/AngularLastFM/README.md

 # AngularLastFM

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.3.

 # Coding Challenge
 Develop an Angular (Typescript) Single-Page WebApp for searching music artist information provided by the official LastFM-API.
 Additionally users of the App should be able to compare two of their favorite artists side by side.